fvlvivs/Planning-Algorithms-CPP/README.md

 # &xi; - Planning Algorithms

 A small C++ template library for planning algorithms.
 It is not meant to be the most efficient one but to offer a simple and easy to understand implementation of the most common planning algorithms.
+Note that (Random Dense Tree) RDT implements the SMART algorithm version of RRT, which is a rapid convergence implementation.

 ## Algorithms
 - 2D Dijkstra / A*